 RUST is an original Americana / Roots Rock band from Atlanta, GA

 Since RUST formed in 2014, the band has been playing roots-rock songs at venues across Atlanta, and around the South.
 They play their own original songs, and tend to throw in some old favorites for fun.
 Whether it’s your first RUST show or you’re a longtime fan of the band, they will keep you coming back for more.
 Like the Southern Crescent railroad that arcs through the South from DC to New Orleans, the members of RUST connect musical influences from Appalachia to the Crescent City – with a lot of rock and roll in between.
 In the past two years, RUST has headlined shows all over the south and has opened in Atlanta and on the road for artists such as Farewell Angelina, Ward Davis and Drivin' N Cryin'.
 We're proud of our new CD Nightlight (May 2019) mixed and mastered by Chris Griffin (Drivin' N Cryin') and can't wait for you to hear our new project!
-It should be out later this year.
+It should be out in early 2019.

 Lead singer Sean Moran has had a long career in the Atlanta rock scene, and has also spent years playing in New York City and New Orleans.
 He brings his rock frontman experience from Atlanta fave band Rockin’ Bones to the current project.

 Guitarist David Duncan has been playing in a myriad of styles, from California to New York, New Orleans to London, and back in Atlanta collaborating again with Sean Moran in RUST.